The quality of your customer service can make or break your business.

 Customer Experience consultant and expert Jeannie Bliss captures the integral importance of communication to the customer experience on her blog.
 “Two-way trust, open and honest communication and fearless sharing are cornerstones of the relationships that come to mean the most to us.”

 Another response that alleviates customer anxiety and signals your own competency and ability to help.
-“I understand” is a great customer service phrase that reassures your customer that they’re on track to solving their problem.
+“I understand” is a great customer service phrase that reassures your customers that they’re on track to solving their problems.

-To maximize the impact of “I understand,” follow up with a specific acknowledgement of the customer’s issue or sentiment and then an actionable step or solution.
+To maximize the impact of “I understand,” follow up with a specific acknowledgment of the customer’s issue or sentiment and then an actionable step or solution.

 For example, a representative might say, “I understand how frustrating it must be to experience this delay.
 Let me check what is causing the hold-up and how we can expedite your request.”
 This shows empathy and a proactive stance towards resolving the issue.